Tandoori Chicken Burgers

 - Not just a burger: While I love serving these burgers in a lettuce bun, you could also serve them as part of a salad with cucumber, red onion and tomato and use the ginger parsley sauce as dressing.

 - They are healthy: Using chicken as a base for the burgers means they have less fat and cholesterol than a beef patty.
-These burgers are Paleo, Whole30, Keto and SCD legal.
+These burgers are Paleo, Whole30, Keto and Specific Carbohydrate Diet Legal.

 Let’s break down what’s in these Tandoori Chicken Burgers: